stoeps13/connections-doc/source/admin/admin/r_admin_communities_admin_props.md

     -   Community owners in the parent are copied to the new subcommunity as owners.
     -   Subcommunity members and owners are copied to the new parent as members.

+    !!! note
-    **Note:** Using moveCommunityToSubcommunity generates an error if you attempt the following reparenting actions:
+    Using moveCommunityToSubcommunity generates an error if you attempt the following reparenting actions:

     -   Reparent a community that has subcommunities.
     -   Reparent a community that is already a subcommunity